drsambaotavise/devops-fully-automated-terraform-based-pipeline/README.md

     Fork GitHub Repository by using the existing repo "devops-fully-automated-terraform-based-pipeline" (https://github.com/drsambaotavise/devops-fully-automated-terraform-based-pipeline.git)
     - Go to GitHub (github.com)
     - Login to your GitHub Account
-    - **Fork repository "devops-fully-automated-terraform-based-pipeline" (https://github.com/drsambaotavise/devops-fully-automated-terraform-based-pipeline.git) & name it "devops-fully-automated-infra"**
+    - **Fork repository "devops-fully-automated-terraform-based-pipeline" (https://github.com/drsambaotavise/devops-fully-automated-terraform-based-pipeline.git) & name it "devops-fully-automated-terraform-based-pipeline"**
     - Clone your newly created repo to your local

 2) ###### Jenkins